 Financial support.
-This study was financially supported by the National Key Research and Development Project (No. 2018YFC1508201), the National Natural Science Foundation of China (51879274 and 51739011), the Program of China Scholarships Council (201908110323).
+This study was financially supported by the National Key Research and Development Project (2018YFC1508201), the National Natural Science Foundation of China (51739011 and 51879274), the Research Fund of the State Key Laboratory of Simulation and Regulation of Water Cycle in River Basin, China Institute of Water Resources and Hydropower Research (2020ZY03), and the Program of China Scholarships Council (201908110323).